Universidad de Navarra

 Areas of Study:

 - Facultad de Filosofía y Letras (School of Humanities & Social Sciences), which includes Anthropology, Communication, History, Law & Society, Linguistics (Spanish), Philosophy, Sociology and Spanish, as well as programs unique to Navarra including European Studies, Journalism, and Literature.
+For a list of programs, click here.

 - Facultad de Derecho (Faculty of Law), which includes International Relations and Law & Society courses.